-- Place 3 mini bowls on top of board.
-Fill with smaller ingredients such as crushed candy canes and chocolate chips.
+- Place 3 mini bowls on top of a wooden board.
+Fill each with smaller ingredients like crushed candy canes, chocolate chips, and mini marshmallows.

-- Then start arranging desired ingredients around the 3 bowls.
+- Start arranging desired ingredients around the 3 bowls.

 - Add cookies or additional chocolate and marshmallows to fill in spots on the board.

-- Treats like Oreos, caramel corn, chocolate covered pretzel rods, red or black Twizzlers and chocolate variations are always fun additions to a board.
+- Treats: Oreos, caramel corn, chocolate covered pretzel rods, red or black Twizzlers and chocolate variations are always fun additions to a board.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.